Which saddle type is best for good rider biomechanics?May 10, 2022

 So, riding in a saddle designed to put your leg in the correct position when riding with longer stirrups on the flat makes more sense when you are not planning to jump.

-The width and depth of a saddle seat are essential too
+How does the width and depth of a saddle seat affect rider biomechanics?

 Other considerations when choosing a saddle are the seat's depth and the width of the 'twist' (the area directly under your seat bones).
 Saddles can range from shallow to deep in the seat and vary from narrow to broad in the twist.